Transboundary climate risks and adaptation in mountain areas: a brief for Parties and Observers to the UNFCCC

 There were 3,804 organizations (3,631 NGOs and 173 IGOs) admitted as observers to COP28.
 As representatives from business and industry, environmental groups, farming and agriculture, Indigenous Peoples, local governments and municipal authorities, research and academic institutes, labour unions, women and gender and youth groups, their actions are critical to raising issues on the agendas of the United Nations Climate Change Conferences.

-To read further information please see pages 11 of the brief, available to download on the right hand side.
+To read further information please see page 11 of the brief.